Buddhist Meditation

 5 Meditation about great compassion

-a Buddhas and sentient beings regarded as one
+a Buddhas and sentient beings regarded

 b Without condition